 Help my dog has ruptured its cruciate ligament!

-This is a very common injury that we see all the time.
+This is a very common injury that we see regularly.
 The cruciate ligament is the stabiliser of the knee, when it’s partially torn or completely ruptures it’s painful to put weight on the leg and difficult to run.
-Because the knee is no longer stable a lot of damage occurs in the joint leading to arthritis soon after the injury.
+The knee becomes unstable and a lot of damage occurs in the joint leading to arthritis soon after the injury.

 No two dogs are the same and the treatment of a cruciate injury is like this too.
 Some dogs will only tear a small part of the ligament while others will tear this ligament and other parts of the knee all at the same time.